 Recoverable Damages for Injured Ferry Workers

 As a ferry worker, you likely qualify as a seaman and may be able to recover under both the Jones Act and the doctrine of unseaworthiness.
-This means that you can pursue damages from both the ferry owner and your employer, or a joint claim if they are the same entity.
-Damages you and your maritime injury attorney can fight to recover may include:
+This means that you can pursue damages from both the ferry owner and your employer or file a joint claim if they are the same entity.
+Damages you may be able to recover include:

 • Medical expenses